maulikdave-fh/notes/agile/README.md

 # About Agile
-<mark>Agile Manifesto (4 items) -> 12 Principles of Agile Software -> Multiple Methods (Scrum / Kanban / Scrumban / XP / Lean Development / SAFe / and many more)
+<mark>Agile Manifesto (4 items) -> 12 Principles of Agile Software -> Multiple Methods (Scrum / Kanban / Scrumban / XP / Lean Development / SAFe / and many more)</mark>

-In brief, Agile is about putting the customer business needs first, eliminating wasteful processes and promoting in-person interactions among team-members and with customer to deliver meaningful software.
+<mark>In brief, Agile is about putting the customer business needs first, eliminating wasteful processes and promoting in-person interactions among team-members and with customer to deliver meaningful software.</mark>

-As part of structured autonomy, each team should be able to decide which specific agile method to follow and their release schedules.</mark>
+<mark>As part of structured autonomy, each team should be able to decide which specific agile method to follow and their release schedules.</mark>

 # Agile Manifesto values
 1. <b>Individuals and interactions</b> over processes and tools